Out-of-the-box: Black-box Causal Attacks on Object Detectors: Conclusions and Future Work

-To the best of our knowledge, this is the first work that combines minimal sufficient pixel sets with black-box adversarial attacks for object detectors.
-Our approach is principled, transparent, explainable, and model-agnostic, treating the OD as a black box.
+To the best of our knowledge, \blackcatt is the first explainable decision-based attack method for image classifiers.
+In this paper, we have focused on object detectors. \blackcatt is a meta-algorithm: we show that it also improves score-based attack techniques.
+Our approach is principled, transparent, explainable, and model-agnostic, treating the \od as a black box.
 We show that parts of a cause are frequently outside the bounding box and that these causal pixels can then be exploited to create successful adversarial attacks.
 Moreover, we show that this works on three different architectures and for three different attack goals.